paulgurpreet/CS/README.md

 19.AMBIGUITY - Ambiguity in computer science means the possibility of more than one answer or interpretation.
 ![IMAGE](https://helpfulprofessor.com/wp-content/uploads/2023/09/ambiguity-example-and-definition-1024x724.jpg)

-**IN 1990 NASA SAID SANSKRIT IS THE LEAST AMGUISE LANGUAGE FOR COMPUTERS**
+**IN 1990 NASA SAID SANSKRIT IS THE LEAST AMBIGUISE LANGUAGE FOR COMPUTERS**

 20. ## HOW PROGRAM WORKS